 Meet Megan Hunt

 Megan Hunt is a small business owner, community activist, and mother elected to the Nebraska State Legislature in 2018.
 A sixth-generation Nebraskan, Megan has lived and worked in the Dundee and Benson neighborhoods for the past 15 years.
-A seasoned entrepreneur, Megan is the owner of Hello Holiday, a community-facing boutique and e-commerce company supporting independent fashion designers and best known for its “Girls Support Girls” messaging and fundraising collaborations with local nonprofit organizations.
-She has a nine-year-old daughter who is a fourth grader at Dundee Elementary.
+A seasoned entrepreneur, Megan is the founder of Hello Holiday, a community-facing boutique and e-commerce company supporting independent fashion designers and best known for its “Girls Support Girls” messaging and fundraising collaborations with local nonprofit organizations.
+She has a ten-year-old daughter who is a fifth grader at Dundee Elementary.

 Megan is also the founder and Vice President of Safe Space Nebraska, a 501(c)3 working to end harassment and assault in nightlife establishments.
 She is a trustee of the Business Ethics Alliance and has served on the boards of Friends of Planned Parenthood of the Heartland, Friends of the Nebraska AIDS Project, and Omaha Area Youth Orchestras.